manufac-code-ai/lmb-tree-trimmer/README.md

 ## Overview

+LMbridge Tree Trimmer generates hierarchical snapshots of directory structures for LLM processing.
+It filters out unnecessary files and outputs structured YAML that preserves folder relationships while minimizing token usage.

-Modern LLMs like ChatGPT or Grok can help organize your life, but they struggle with the complexity of large file systems built over decades of projects.
+LLMs struggle with the complexity of large file systems built over decades of projects.
 With thousands of folders and files, token limits make direct analysis impossible.
-This Python tool, designed for macOS, trims your file structure into a simplified YAML export, focusing on folders while ignoring unnecessary files, so you can use an LLM to reorganize or analyze your directory hierarchy.
+This tool trims file structure into simplified YAML exports, focusing on folders while ignoring unnecessary files, enabling LLMs to analyze and recommend directory reorganization.

-**Purpose:** Enable LLMs to recommend file system reorganization by providing a token-efficient snapshot of your directory structure, reducing the cognitive overhead of managing decades of complex project data.
+**Purpose:** Analyze file system organization and provide LLMs with structured directory information for cleanup and reorganization recommendations.

 _Note: This repository starts with a single commit to provide a clean, focused version of the project for public sharing._